-Air quality is another factor which greatly affects children's respiratory health & development.
+Air quality is another factor that greatly affects children’s respiratory health & development.
 The primary purpose of breathing is to bring oxygen into the body and take carbon dioxide out.
-Unfortunately, we're not born with a great way to filter the air we breathe, so much of what we breathe makes it into our lungs.
+Unfortunately, we’re not born with a great way to filter the air we breathe, so much of what we breathe makes it into our lungs.
 Our natural response to the presence of a foreign substance is to trigger an immune response, which often involves inflammation, all the more dangerous for those more vulnerable to environmental factors, such as children, not to mention their greater respiration rates.

 Repeated exposure can trigger a more severe reaction, increasing the risk of allergies, rhinitis, and asthma.
 Furthermore, air pollution can actually make it through your olfactory receptors into your brain, possibly interfering with neurodevelopment.

 It’s going to be very situational.
-The research group I work with has focused on traffic related air pollution, which has a different composition than industrial and commercial air pollution.
+The research group I work with has focused on traffic-related air pollution, which has a different composition than industrial and commercial air pollution.

 If anything, not knowing what you’re breathing in and/or not being able to remove yourself from that environment means you are somewhat limited – so anything that helps to solve this problem is going to be relevant.

 What Would You Say Are The Main Global Ramifications When Considering The Adverse Effect Of Air Pollution On Children’s Overall Health?

 I think the future is going to be less healthy and more costly.